 A standard two-team parlay with both teams listed at (-110), would pay out at +260.
-A payout for a two-team parlay at standard -110 odds at +260 (or very close to it) is standard across all the online sportsbooks we review.
+Note: A +260 payout for a two-team parlay at standard -110 odds is standard across all the online sportsbooks we review.

-Let’s say that for each of the three parlays, we wagered $5.
-If everything went ideally and all three teams covered, we’d win $39 in pure profit and receive our three $5 stakes back.
-If we wagered $15, we’d come away with $54.
+Let’s say that you wager $5 on each of the three parlays.
+If everything goes ideally and all three teams covered, you win $39 in pure profit and receive all three $5 stakes back.
+If you were to wager $15, you’d come away with $54.

 If one event in our round robin event failed, we’d still win $13 and get our $5 stake back.
 One successful parlay would return us $18, including our $5 stake.

 You still break even with a round robin bet, even if one leg fails.
 Of course, if two teams do not cover, you will lose every parlay in your round robin bet.

 Say that you bet the same $15 and created a single three-team parlay that featured the Nets, Rangers, and Cowboys covering the spread.
 If it was successful, we’d win $90.
 However, if an individual leg of our parlay failed, we’d lose our entire bet.

 If you want some of the rewarding payouts that a parlay offers but still want some added security, round robin betting is a betting strategy to consider.

 How Do You Make a Round Robin Bet?

 Most sportsbooks have software that allows bettors to save time and automatically create round robin bets.